 - Use yellow sticky traps.
 These traps will capture the adults and prevent them from breeding.
 (I don’t use these outside because they have the potential to kill beneficial insects.)

-Get Rid Of Fungus Gnats On Outdoor Chillies
+How To Get Rid Of Gnats Outside

-Control #1 - Make Fungus Gnat Traps
+Make Fungus Gnat Traps

 - Fill a shallow container with a little bit of apple cider vinegar.
 (I used the scoop from my protein shake and added ~ 1 TBSP of the vinegar.)